 When building mobile apps, these matters must be made clear to the project manager for communication purposes.
-If your development partner is not in tune with your project, it will most likely flunk.
-Make sure that everyone understands the basics and you will be on the right track.
-Fail to do it and you will eventually derail.
+If your app development team is not in tune with your project, it will most likely flop.
+Make sure that everyone understands the basics of your app concept, and you will be on the right track.
+Fail to do it, and you will eventually derail.

 2. Design an Initial Solution (Hypothesis)

-The best way to get it right is to go ahead and start building your app.
+The best way to get mobile applications right is to go ahead and start building them.
 Only by doing so will your product be able to evolve into exactly what you want.
-Otherwise, you’re just going around in circles around ideas, and that leads to nowhere in terms of execution.
+Otherwise, you’re just going around in circles around ideas, which leads nowhere in terms of execution.

 3. Implement and Test the Solution

 Once you’ve got something you can test, it is time to move to the next step to ensure it is user-friendly.
 Beta testing does not require you to have a completed mobile app version; you can start testing with a Minimum Viable Product.
-In other words, it is not necessary to have all the features of your mobile application ready before starting user acceptance testing.
+In other words, it is unnecessary to have all the features of your mobile application ready before starting user acceptance testing.
 Once you have the core functionality of your product working, begin testing it with real-world users.
-A good thing about Agile Development is that it allows you to test features separately.
+A good thing about Agile Development is that it allows you to test mobile app features separately.

 You might also want to consider performance testing to ensure your app’s performance is adequate.
-Field testing with users produces valuable feedback for new apps.
+Field testing with end-users produces valuable feedback for new apps.
 You should always make sure to receive user feedback.
 User data is an important input that will help you make important decisions and improve your app’s features.
-If something does not work, you need to pivot towards another direction.
-This applies to both development and design.
+If something does not work, you need to pivot in another direction.
+This applies to both backend development and design.

 4. Refactor to Optimize

 Refactoring code means optimizing or making it more efficient and simple.
-This needs to be done in an organized manner and with the right documentation.
+This needs to be organized with the right documentation.
 This will save you from many headaches in the future.
 Some refactoring changes might seem simple, but they can make a considerable difference when integrated into your app.

 You can also think of optimizing in terms of design.
 This is done by making sure your app delivers the best UX.
-To do so, it is recommended that you perform A/B tests to accomplish this.
+Again, it is recommended that you perform A/B tests to accomplish this.
 A/B testing will give your product development team valuable data about which design choices perform best with real-world users.

 5. Deliver the Solution

-We’d love to tell you that this is the last step, but it is probably just the end of the first of many iterations of the mobile app development lifecycle.
-This is a good thing, you want to make sure that your product is good enough before it hits the market.
-Not doing so might generate a negative reaction on behalf of users.
+We’d love to tell you that app deployment is the last step, but it is probably the end of the first of many iterations of the mobile app development lifecycle.
+This is a good thing, as you want to ensure that your product is good enough before it hits the app market.
+However, not doing so might generate a negative reaction on behalf of users.

 Sometimes the solution needs some tweaks before being deployed.
-It may even occur that, even after reaching the market, there are still things to be done.
-This is alright if you have delivered a robust MVP.
-The important thing is that the development team makes sure of delivering continuous improvements.
+Even after reaching the market, it may even occur that there are still things to be done.
+This is alright if you have delivered a robust Minimum Viable Product (MVP).
+The important thing is that the development team makes sure to deliver continuous improvements and app updates.